phil2050/openlxp-xia-moodle/README.md

     For Experience Management Service and Experience discovery services, choose Message as a log type.

-    `HTML File` : Upload the HTML file here, this HTML file helps to beutify the email body.
+    `HTML File` : Upload the HTML file here, this HTML file helps to beautify the email body.

-    Please take the reference HTML file from the below path.
+    Please take the reference HTML files from the below path.

     https://github.com/OpenLXP/openlxp-notifications/blob/main/Email_Body.html

-    In the above reference HTML file, feel free to add your HTML design for the email body.
+    In the above reference HTML file, feel free to add your HTML designs for the email body.

         Note: Do not change the variables below as they display specific components in the email body.